hadi-gharibi/pytorch-lstm/README.md

 Paper link: https://arxiv.org/pdf/1503.04069

-This code id modification of this repo: https://github.com/emadRad/lstm-gru-pytorch
+This code is the modification of this repository: https://github.com/emadRad/lstm-gru-pytorch

 ## Summery
 It is tested on the MNIST dataset for classification.